Alumni Association Board of Directors

 Student Clubs/Orgs: all things theatre—performance, direction, tech, audience; intramural sports; SGA, RA, WJJW Radio DJ

-"I am relatively new to the Board but have enjoyed listening and learning from those that have served previously.
-I look forward to continuing to build better relations between the college and our Alums.
-NASC/MCLA gave me so much as a student...so much that I carry with me today in my work and personal life.
-I am honored to be able to give back to the school, the alums and the local community as well.
+"I look forward to continuing to build better relationships between the College and its alums.
+NASC/MCLA gave me so much as a student, so much that I carry with me today in my work and personal life.
+I am honored to be able to give back to the school, the alums, and the local community.
 I hope our work builds bridges and strengthens our community."

 dANIELLE GISMONDI '10, M.ED.
 '15